It’s difficult for me to picture how I will be when this blog post is posted. My son, Bruce, will be a week old and I will be exhausted.

 We bought that house for her before we learned about swaddling and the white noise machine – both helped her fell asleep on her own and gave her five to six hours of sleep every night.
-If these hadn’t worked, it wouldn’t have been a huge issue, as I’d heard about Huckleberry, a great site that helps with sleep training for babies.
 It definitely is needed for those parents going through multiples stresses at once along with the sleepless nights, and perhaps I may have to use it for my newest son Bruce if the white noise machine is not successful in helping him sleep.

 So when our expecting friends asked us how much we would put into the new born’s Registered Education Saving Plan (RESP), we told them we did nothing with the RESP.

 Most RESPs in the market invest in mutual funds.
 We learned from Money Master the Game 7 Steps to Financial Freedom written by Tony Robbins that 96% of mutual funds don’t beat the market.